Heather Lesson, Deputy Tax Collector

 Duties of the Tax Collector:

 The Town of Stillwater is a Town of the second class.
 Collecting officers in Towns of the second class are known as Tax Collectors.
-This is an elected position with a two year term.
+This is an elected position with a 4 year term.
 Before entering upon the duties of the office, it is required that all tax collecting officers take and subscribe the Constitutional oath of office.
 In addition, an official undertaking or bond, which guarantees the faithful performance of the office, must be executed and filed in the Town Clerk’s Office.
 Once the Tax Collector has taken the oath and executed the bond, she becomes the insurer and guarantor of all moneys, securities, books, papers and records that the law provides shall be in her custody.

 - The Tax Collector collects the General Property Taxes in January.
 The bills are mailed on or about December 31st.
 The tax bill covers the period of January 1st – December 31st.
 Payments can be made January 1-31, without penalty.
 If they are paid February 1 – 28, there is a 1% penalty and if paid March 1 – 31, there is a 2% penalty.
 On April 1st, all unpaid tax bills are turned over to the Saratoga County Treasurer for collection.